 Lessons will be held at the MaRHE Center (Marine Research and High Education Center) of Milano-Bicocca University in Magoodhoo Island, Faafu Atoll.
 All field activities will be carried out on SCUBA diving and snorkelling equipment.
 This workshop will result in the set-up of the Magoodhoo Island first coral nurseries, a collaboration between Corales de Paz and the University of Milano-Bicocca.

 The course will consist of a series of lectures and field activities held by international researchers with experience working in tropical marine environments.
 Classes will be held at the Bicocca University advanced training center.
 All field activities in the sea will be done by scuba diving.

 After this training period you will be able to:

-- carry out an own coral reef restoration project
+- carry out your own coral reef restoration project.

 By attending the workshop, participants will earn an ‘Open Badge’ , a digital international certification to recognize the skills and competences you will get on coral reef restoration through the Workshop.
 The Open Badge is released by the University of the Milano-Bicocca.